twlab/cig-pipelines/pipelines/bwa-and-call.doc.md

 * name [String] - base name for outputs
 * fastqs [File] - an array of an 2 arrays, one each for read1 and read2 fastqs
 * idx [File] - tarred BWA index (made from build_idx workflow)
-* known_sites - gzipped VCF of known sites like dbSNP

 ## Steps
 ### Untar the BWA Reference